varnish/Varnish-Book/varnish_book.rst

 Appendix E: Regular Expressions in Varnish
 ==========================================

-This chapter is Work in progres...
+This chapter is Work in progress...

 .. container:: handout